Bündner Kunstmuseum Chur

 Villa Planta’s ornaments speak of the Oriental influences of its origins, while in the extension, the compositional system of the facades reinforces its expressivity and autonomy with respect to the Villa.
 Each building displays its own identity, based on common principles (structure and ornament) to reinforce the idea of a whole.

-International competition.
+Competition.
 First Prize.